discoproject/disco/doc/py/gluster.rst

 .. function:: files(path[, filter, hostname_map])

-   This function walks recursively through a specified *path* of *inputfs* (often *path* refers to a directory that contains one dataset) and constructs a list of input addresses.
+   This function walks recursively through a specified *path* on *inputfs* and constructs a list of input addresses for a job.
+Often *path* refers to a directory that contains a dataset.

    ``files()`` supports replication.
 It uses the ``xattr`` module (see above) to resolve nodes that host replicas of each file based on the file's extended attributes.
-A valid `dfs://` address returned for each replica, so Disco can use them in case that the disk hosting the primary copy fails.
+A valid `dfs://` address is returned for each replica, so the scheduler can resort to them in case that the disk hosting the primary copy fails.
 This means that ``files()`` returns a list of lists.

    Only file names that match *filter* are included in the list. *filter* can be either a substring occurring anywhere in the file's absolute path or a compiled